-We operate in an industry experiencing rapid technological change and frequent product introductions.
 We rely on our technology to make our platform available to clients, evaluate loan applicants and service loans.
 In addition, we may increasingly rely on technological innovation as we introduce new products, expand our current products into new markets and continue to streamline various loan-related and lending processes.
 The process of integrating new technologies and products is complex, and if we are unable to successfully innovate and continue to deliver a superior client experience, the demand for our products and services may decrease and our growth and operations may be harmed.